sinequa/sba-angular/docs/guides/1-architecture.md

 ### Where does the state come from?

-The state can come from 4 places:
+State can originate from different places:

+- User actions: For example, navigating in the application, typing text in the search bar or clicking on a facet modifies the state of the application.
-- A call to the Sinequa REST API (e.g., search results).
+- Data from the Sinequa REST API (e.g., search results, saved queries, preferred UI language, etc.).

-  ⚠️ Note that prior to user authentication, the application will have no data from the server.
-A common mistake is calling the server too early (in a `ngOnInit` or `ngOnChanges` method).
+  ⚠️ Note that prior to user login, the application will have no data from the server.
+A common mistake is calling the server too early.
 To avoid this, add an `*ngIf="loginService.complete"` test to components that should only be displayed after the user is authenticated.

-- User actions: For example, typing text in the search bar or clicking on a facet modifies the state of the application
-- Browser URL: For example, a URL `/hello?query=world` encodes the state of the application (i.e., the page is "hello" and the query is "world").
-The URL is "de facto" persisted as it remains the same when the user refreshes the page.
-- Local storage: Some state can be persisted in the Browser's local storage, for example, the preference for a dark theme.

 ### Which service or component manages the state?

 In an SBA, the state can exist in various places:

-- The `SearchService` stores both the (global) search query and search results (including aggregations).
-Many components modify `SearchService.query` to change the search criteria, and many components display properties or sub-properties of `SearchService.results` (in particular, `records`: the list of documents and `aggregations`: the list of metadata displayed in facets).
+- The `SearchService` stores both the search query and search results.
+Many components can modify `SearchService.query` to change the search criteria, and many components display properties or sub-properties of `SearchService.results` (in particular, `records`: the list of documents and `aggregations`: the list of metadata displayed in facets).
 - The [User Settings](../libraries/components/user-settings.html) are a storage system for user preferences and data.
-User settings are persisted on the Sinequa server and accessible only post-authentication.
+User settings are persisted on the Sinequa server and accessible only post-login.
 - Other state can exist locally within a component class.
 This state is lost when the component is destroyed (e.g., when the user navigates to another page).
-In [Vanilla Search](../apps/2-vanilla-search.html), the `SearchComponent` stores the document that is currently displayed in the preview panel.
+For example, in [Vanilla Search](../apps/2-vanilla-search.html), the `SearchComponent` stores the document that is currently displayed in the preview panel.

 ### What happens when the state changes?